thetnaingtn/kirin/README.md

 <img src="./kirin.jpg" width="155" height="225">

 > **Kirin (Qilin)** is a legendary creature from East Asian mythology, often described as a chimeric beast with the body of a deer, scales of a dragon, and sometimes the tail of an ox.
-Like how the mythical Kirin is composed of parts from multiple magnificent creatures, kirin-generated applications are composed of multiple powerful technologies - gRPC-Gateway for unified gRPC and REST APIs, gRPC-Web for frontend connectivity, and embedded assets for self-contained deployment.
 >
 > *Image and creature information credited to [Yokai.com](https://yokai.com/kirin/)*

-## 🚀 What is kirin?
+## What is kirin?

 kirin is a scaffolding tool that creates full-stack gRPC applications with **frontend and backend coexisting in the same folder structure**.
 Since **Go 1.18**, embedding files directly into binary executables is natively supported, and kirin leverages this feature to create **self-contained applications** that include both frontend assets and backend logic in a single executable.